 All of the bottles on our list above are constructed using one of two materials: plastic or stainless steel.
 Glass bottles are another option for daily use and growing in popularity due to lack of plastic or metallic taste, but the obvious downside is that they’re very vulnerable to breaking or shattering.
 For this reason, we didn’t include any glass bottles in our rankings, but Lifefactory’s Glass 22-Ounce with Active Cap is a crowd favorite.

-Across all of the water bottle categories above, plastic is the most commonly-used material in 2021.
-The BPA scare from old Nalgene bottles (they’re now all BPA-free) has done little to dent enthusiasm for the material: it’s affordable, in most cases pretty durable (although less so than most stainless steel), and lightweight.
-The downsides of plastic bottles are that they can develop a plasticky smell if you don’t consistently clean them or leave water inside for a long time, and they typically do not offer any insulation (Co-op Cycles’ Insulated Water Bottle is one exception with a single layer of insulation for a slight boost in cold retention).
+Across all of the water bottle categories above, plastic is still the most commonly used material in 2023.
+The BPA scare from old Nalgene bottles (they’re now all BPA-free) has done little to dent enthusiasm for the material: It’s affordable, in most cases pretty durable (although less so than most stainless steel), and lightweight.
+The downsides of plastic bottles are that they can develop a plasticky smell if you don’t consistently clean them or leave water inside for a long time, and they typically do not offer any insulation.

 For those who don’t like the occasional taste or smell of plastic in their water bottles, stainless steel bottles from brands like Hydro Flask, Klean Kanteen, and Yeti above are extremely popular.
 While it’s true that these bottles can have a bit of a metallic taste, they are the more agreeable option for most people.
 Stainless steel bottles are also known to be very tough and are more likely to dent rather than crack or puncture like a plastic bottle.
 Further, they are fairly easy to clean and rid of lingering tastes, even if you switch between coffee and water during the day.
 Finally, for those wanting an insulated bottle, a double-wall stainless steel design is the way to go.
 Keep in mind that these can be fairly expensive, however, with prices hovering in the $40-$50 range for 24 to 32 ounces of capacity.